 The 504 process is a potential avenue by which students with disabilities may successfully access both academic and nonacademic services to the fullest degree.
-To explore this possibility, parents or guardians may contact the school guidance counselor or Section 504 coordinator to further investigate feasibility.
-Full board policy (Policy #103.1) with regard to Section 504 can be accessed at the school building or district office.
+To explore this possibility, parents or guardians

 GIFTED STUDENTS

 The Wayne Highlands School District provides services for students who are identified as being mentally gifted and in need of specially designed instruction.
 The district has developed procedures to identify such students and provide appropriate educational programs for them.
 A referral for a gifted multidisciplinary evaluation may be made by school personnel working with the student or by the student's parent/guardian.
 If a parent suspects his/her child may be mentally gifted and wants to request a gifted multidisciplinary evaluation, the parent may do so at any time.
 Such a request should be made to the guidance counselor at your school or the special education supervisor who may be reached at (570) 253-3402.